library-nga/nga-alma-netx-iiif/docs/architecture.md

 NetX/eDAM + IIIF services
 ```

-NetX was not used as a predefined Ex Libris repository type.
+NetX is not listed as a predefined Ex Libris repository type.
 The repository type was configured as **Other**, with custom integration logic calling the NetX API.

 ## Identifier Strategy